-Under various proposed ICANN policies, eligibility for country name reservation or allocation is tied to listing in property fields of the ISO 3166-1 standard.
+Under various proposed ICANN policies, gTLD application restrictions on country or territory names are tied to listing in property fields of the ISO 3166-1 standard.
 Notionally, the ISO 3166-1 standard has an "English short name" field which is the common name for a country and can be used for such protections; however, in some cases this does not represent the common name.
 This registry seeks to add additional protected elements which are derived from definitions in the ISO 3166-1 standard.
 An explanation of the various classes is included below.